wiremock/wiremock-spring-boot/README.md

 **WireMock Spring Boot** library drastically simplifies WireMock configuration in a **Spring Boot** and **JUnit 5** application.

 See the [WireMock Spring Boot doc page](https://wiremock.org/docs/spring-boot/) for installation and usage details.
+There are also [running examples of use cases](https://github.com/wiremock/wiremock-spring-boot/tree/main/src/test/java/usecases).

 ## Highlights